ARMmbed/mbed-client/README.md

 The **Write Attributes** operation is used to change the attributes of a Resource, an Object Instance, or an Object.
 The separation between **Write** and **Write Attributes** operations enables cache mechanism for the **Observe** operation.
 The operation permits multiple attributes to be modified within the same operation.
 The operation also can be used for cancelling the **Observe** operation.

-The value set by the Resources are sent to the LWM2M server based on the criteria set by these attributes set from the LWM2M server.
+The LWM2M server sets the endpoint attribute values that are used to determine when the endpoint sends the Resource value to the server.

 Check the LWM2M specification for details on all the possible **Write Attributes** defined for different types of Objects and Resources.